 - Gamma Waves can be increased through Meditation

 Beta Waves (12 – 40 Hz)

-Beta Brain Waves are associated with normal waking consciousness and a heightened state of alertness, logic and critical reasoning.
-Having the right amount of beta allows us to focus to our task whether at school, work or sports performance.
-However, exposing too much beta waves also results to too much stress.
+Beta Brain Waves are associated with normal waking consciousness and a heightened state of alertness, logic, and critical reasoning.
+Having the right amount of beta allows us to focus on our tasks whether at school, work, or sports performance.
+However, exposing too many beta waves also results in too much stress.
 Stress produces stress chemicals like Cortisol which is really harmful to our body if it’s too much.

-- Too much Beta Waves result to: Anxiety, Adrenaline, High Arousal, Inability to Relax, Stress
+- Too many Beta Waves result to Anxiety, Adrenaline, High Arousal, Inability to Relax, Stress

 Alpha Waves (8 – 12 Hz)

 Alpha Brain Waves are dominant during quietly flowing thoughts, while you are in deep relaxation, or when you are slipping into a lovely daydream, or during light meditation.
 Alpha is the frequency between our conscious thinking and subconscious mind.
 This is the Flow State Zone.

 - Too much Alpha Waves result to Daydreaming, inability to focus, too relaxed

 - Too little Alpha Waves result to Anxiety, High Stress, Insomnia, OCD